-The last hike of my first day at Big Bend, with a couple of hours of daylight left.
+The Lost Mine Trail is the last hike on my first day of my Big Bend visit, with a couple of hours of daylight left.
 I’d seen mixed reviews of this trail, with some comments that it’s “over-rated”, and others suggesting it was one of the best walks in the park.
 Either way, it’s one of the most popular trails in the park: by setting out at 5pm, apart from a few people on their way back, I had the trail pretty much to myself.

-There’s a big sign at the start warning of wild bears and mountain, which is comforting when walking on your own, just before dusk 🙂 The well-made track starts climbing immediately through light juniper, oak and pinyon pine forest, and there’s no views for the first kilometre or so.
+There’s a big sign at the Lost Mine Trail trackhead warning of wild bears and mountain, which is comforting when walking on your own, just before dusk 🙂 The well-made track starts climbing immediately through light juniper, oak and pinyon pine forest, and there’s no views for the first kilometre or so.

 Shortly after the first kilometre (0.7 miles) of steady uphill walking, you start getting views to the south over Juniper Canyon and towards Mexico.

-The track is now quite exposed; being very late afternoon means it’s still a comfortable temperature.
+The Lost Mine Trail is now quite exposed; being very late afternoon means it’s still a comfortable temperature.
 But I wouldn’t like to be doing this section at midday in summer!
 After 1.5km (just under a mile) there’s a saddle, from where there’s great views south towards Mexico, as well the ridge above the track and Lost Mine Peak to the north of the trail.

-After the saddle, the track gets more steep with multiple switchbacks.
+After the saddle, the Lost Mine Trail gets more steep with multiple switchbacks.
 The quality of the track, built from 1940-42 by the Civilian Conservation Corps can be seen here with examples of some serious stonework.

 Between some of the switchbacks, there’s a great view to the west to the Chisos Basin Campground, and to The Window at the end of the Chisos Basin.